End-to-End Multibranch Jenkins Pipeline Project Creation

 You’re now ready to create the Pipeline that will automate building your Node.js and React application in Jenkins.
 Your Pipeline will be created as a

-, which will be committed to the master
+Jenkinsfile, which will be committed to the master branch of your locally cloned Git repository (building-a-multibranch-pipeline-project).

 First, create an initial Pipeline to download a Node Docker image and run it as a Docker container that will build your simple Node.js and React application.
 Also add a "Build" stage to the Pipeline to begin orchestrating this whole process and a "Test" stage to check that the application renders satisfactorily.